bluxon92-bit/litloop-site/_posts/2026-05-11-best-fantasy-books-about-magic-schools.md

 The magic school setting has a specific appeal that I don't think gets talked about enough.
 It's not really about the magic, it's about the stakes.
 A place where power is learned rather than given, where failure has real consequences, where who you are when you arrive is not necessarily who you'll be when you leave.
 Done well, it's one of the most compelling settings in fantasy.

 Harry Potter made the subgenre famous, but the best books in it go considerably further than Hogwarts was willing to.
 Some are darker.
 Some are smarter.
 Some use the setting to ask questions Rowling never got close to.
+If you're interested in magic systems more broadly, we've also covered the [best fantasy books about magic](/blog/fantasy-books-about-magic/) as a wider topic.
 Here are fifteen novels featuring magic schools that I'd recommend.

 ---